Bashir Isse

 Bashir Isse (Bashiir Cisse, بشير عيسى), also known as Bashir Issa Ali, is a Somali banker.
-He previously served as the CEO of the Commercial and Savings Bank of Somalia, and as both the Deputy Governor and Governor of the Central Bank of Somalia.
+He previously was the CEO of the Commercial and Savings Bank of Somalia, and as both the Deputy Governor and Governor of the Central Bank of Somalia.
 As of April 2014, he is the Central Bank's permanent Governor.

 Background

 Personal life

 For his post-secondary education, Isse studied at the American Century University, where he earned a BA in Business Administration.
 He later received a Master's of Public Administration from the same institution.
 Isse also has a degree in Armed Conflict and Peace Studies from the University of Nairobi.

 Early career

-Isse is an inspirational veteran banker with many years of experience.
-He began his career in banking in the 1960s and had held a number of top positions.He also worked very hard to regain Somalia's financial system and undoubtedly succeeded.
+Isse is a banker with many years of experience.
+He began his career in banking in the 1960s and had held a number of top positions.He also worked to regain Somalia's financial system.

 Between 1962 and 1968, Isse worked at the Central Bank of Somalia in both commercial and central banking operations.
 He was later promoted to the monetary authority's Chief Auditor in 1969–70.

 From 1971 to 1973, Isse acted as the Deputy Director General of the Somali Commercial Bank, as well as its successor the Commercial and Savings Bank of Somalia.

-In 1975, Isse served as Head of a national commission tasked with reforming Somalia's financial system and its administration of state-owned firms.
+In 1975, Isse was Head of a national commission tasked with reforming Somalia's financial system and its administration of state-owned firms.

 Isse subsequently was the Deputy Director General and then CEO and President of the Commercial Savings Bank of Somalia between 1976 and 1981.

 In the 1981-88 period, Isse acted as the Deputy Governor of the Central Bank of Somalia.
 He helped the then Governor establish and formulate the monetary authority's policies and strategies.

-From 2006 to 2010, Isse served as Governor of the Central Bank of Somalia during the Transitional Federal Government (TFG) under President Abdullahi Yusuf Ahmed.
+From 2006 to 2010, Isse was Governor of the Central Bank of Somalia during the Transitional Federal Government (TFG) under President Abdullahi Yusuf Ahmed.
 Isse was largely responsible for re-establishing the Bank after it had closed down during the civil war.
 He later resigned from the post after disagreements between TFG Finance Minister Sharif Hassan Sheikh Aden and TFG President Sharif Sheikh Ahmed's administration over the printing of new banknotes.